What to expect from online learning

 Evaluate your learning

 Think about evaluating your learning.
-After each online session, use simple post-it to consider:
+After each online session:

-- What do I want to know now?
+- Ask meaningful questions about the topic.
+What else do you want to know now?

 Frequently asked questions